betterscientificsoftware/bssw.io/Articles/Blog/2023-08-io-storage-characterization.md

 efficiently.
 After earning his BS (1999) and MS (2000) in Computer Engineering at Lehigh University (Bethlehem, PA), he worked at Paralogic, Inc., a Linux cluster start-up.
 His work with cluster software including MPI implementations and parallel file systems soon led him to Argonne.
-His research focus has been on high performance IO for scientific applications and IO metrics.
+His research focus has been on high-performance IO for scientific applications and IO metrics.
 He has worked on the ROMIO MPI-IO implementation, the parallel file systems PVFS (v1 and v2), Parallel NetCDF, and Mochi I/O services.
+Rob is a 2022 BSSw Fellow.

 <!---
 Publish: Yes
-Categories: storage
-Topics: performance
-Tags: bssw-blog-article
-Level: 2
-Prerequisites: default
-Aggregate: none
+Topics: "high-performance computing (hpc)", "performance at leadership computing facilities", "online learning"
 --->